Wall Street ticks toward a record as PepsiCo and tech stocks rally

 Uber, which plans to invest hundreds of millions of dollars in Lucid and Nuro, saw its stock edge down by 0.2%.

-In the bond market, Treasury yields were mixed following several better-than-expected reports on the economy.
+In the bond market, Treasury yields held relatively steady following several better-than-expected reports on the economy.

 One said that shoppers upped their spending at U.S. retailers by more last month than economists expected.
 Such spending, along with a relatively solid jobs market, has helped keep the U.S. economy out of a recession.